 David and Alan build a strong and unique friendship that never wavers despite their many differences.

 Both being suspected for the murder, Alan and David “take to the heather.”
 Dodging red coats and using secret hiding places, Alan and David finally make it to safety in the lowlands.
 Here Alan helps David get his estate from his greedy uncle before he returns to France.

 Loyalty, courage, forgiveness and friendship linger in the reader’s mind and help inspire him to develop these traits in his own life.

-We loved Outlaws of Ravenhurst so much that a homeschool movie making studio that we began is making a full length movie of it.
+We loved Outlaws of Ravenhurst so much that a homeschool movie making studio that we began has made a full length movie of it!
 This exciting story is about a “farmer's son” returning to his true home in Scotland.

 The Gordon walks into a new culture where he must choose between a royal seat beside the King of Scotland or a royal seat beside the King of Heaven.

 Outlaws Of Ravenhurst, by Sister M. Imelda Wallace is the story about a boy returning to his true home in Scotland.
 Protestant Scotland tries to turn him from his Faith.
 But the Gordon is unmovable.

 Outlaws of Ravenhurst is both inspiring and entertaining for children and adults.

 The Jesuit Martyrs of North America "Saints Among Savages" is the true story of love for suffering, love for one’s enemies, and finally love for God.